rake1191/incendio/README.md

 ```

 ProcFile - commands in this file will be executed to start the app

 runtime.txt - we are telling heroku which version of python we will be using

-Foobar is a Python library for dealing with word pluralization.

 ## create a webApp